March 1 5:00 pm

 “To this we’ve come” from The Consul – Gian Carlo Menotti

-Zhanna Alkhazova, soprano soloist
+- Zhanna Alkhazova, soprano soloist

 Central Asian Dances – Ljova Zhurbin

-“Raggaeton” from Tumbao – Horacio Fernandez
+“Reggaeton” from Tumbao – Horacio Fernández

 “Je veux vivre” from Roméo et Juliette – Charles Gounod

-Olga Lisovska, soprano soloist
+- Olga Lisovska, soprano soloist

 Please note: program, venue, time, and artist are subject to change.